 Frequently Asked Questions about Coronavirus and the Game Commission

-As counties are upgraded from
+As counties move from

-green through the commonwealth's three-phase matrix to ease COVID-19 restrictions, openings of offices and state game lands ranges will occur.
+Green through the commonwealth's three-phase matrix to ease COVID-19 restrictions, openings of offices and state game lands ranges will occur.

-State Game Lands Range Closures
+State Game Lands Ranges

-Hunter-Trapper Education Classes:
+Hunter-Trapper Education Classes

 Pennsylvania Department of Health: